JHoan0105/pythonportfolio/README.md

 - **Running the Server**: Start the development server and access the app/admin interface.
 - **Deactivating the Environment**: How to exit the virtual environment.
 - **Installing Dependencies**: How to install all project dependencies from the `Pipfile`.
+- **Installing Dependencies**: How to install django forms framework crispy forms